 - Enter the BIOS menu with the designated key provided by your motherboard manufacturer.
 For me, it is the DEL key.

 In the Processor Type line, you will find your processor model.
 I use the B560M Aorus Elite motherboard.
 These steps are for this motherboard.
 For your motherboard, steps & terms may vary.

 Now you know whether you got an overclockable CPU or not.
 But your motherboard is another factor in whether it can let you increase the CPU frequency or not.

 The AMD Ryzen series has A-series, B-series & X-Series motherboards.
-Though all Ryzen series CPUs are overclockable, it needs an X-series or B-series motherboard such as X570 or B550 to accomplish the achievement.
+Though all Ryzen series CPUs are overclockable, it requires an X-series or B-series, such as X570 or B550 motherboard to accomplish the achievement.